Skip to content

 [Exit Do]

-Condition: Could be a numeric or string component that either attains a true or false value.
-If the condition is null it is treated as False.
+Condition: A numeric or string expression that evaluates to true or false.
+If the condition is null, it is counted as false.

-There is also a slight difference between syntax 1 and syntax 2.
+There is a tiny variation between syntax 1 and syntax 2:

-In the case of syntax 1, the statements within the do loop do not get executed unless the condition becomes true or holds true.
+In syntax 1, the statements enclosed in the do loop do not execute until the condition becomes or remains true.

-For syntax 2, the statements within the loop get executed at least once, and then the check is performed on the condition.
+In syntax 2, the statements enclosed in the loop are implemented at least once before checking the condition.

 #2) While…wend